[HISTORY: Adopted by the Town Board of the Town of Stillwater 11-18-2018 by L.L. No. 6-2018. Amendments noted where applicable.]

 - SMALL-SCALE SOLAR

-- For purposes of this chapter, refers to photovoltaic systems of 100 square feet of surface area or less that produce up to 10 kilowatts (kW) per hour of energy or solar thermal systems which serve only the building to which they are attached, and do not provide energy, heat or hot water for any other buildings.
+- Refers to photovoltaic systems of 100 square feet of surface area or less that produce up to 10 kilowatts (kW) per hour of energy or solar thermal systems which serve only the building to which they are attached and do not provide energy, heat or hot water for any other buildings.

 - SOLAR ACCESS